 This group is defined purely by a quantitative measure of the 100-150 million accounts breached.
 It is unclear how adding qualitative measures (e.g. type of data breached) would change these groups much.

-Applying qualitative measures doesn’t explain, for example, why the biggest breaches of all time (on relatively new “best in business” identity platforms that containing all information about a person) have seen the responsible CSO treated incredibly lightly.
-Are the bigger breaches ignored, compared to the far smaller breach of the antique Equifax, because differences in data?
-Type of user?
+Applying qualitative measures doesn’t explain, for example, why breaches of the most sensitive data will still see a responsible CSO treated incredibly lightly.
+In fact, the larger breaches arguably align with the more sensitive data when you dig into it.
+Why are these bigger and more severe breaches ignored, compared to the far smaller breach of Equifax?
 It doesn’t add up.

-Instead, when you look for a correlation of CSO to massive breaches (both in terms of quantity and quality of data lost), all three of the following breaches track back to a single person who never did the CSO job before (or even a similar job at a public or large organization), is alleged to have facilitated atrocity crimes, and arguably never should be allowed to attempt it again:
+Instead, when you look for a correlation of CSO to massive breaches (both in terms of quantity and quality of data lost), all three of the following breaches track back to a single person.
+This person never did the CSO job before (or even did a similar job at a public or large organization), and is alleged to have facilitated atrocity crimes, and I think it fair to say he never should be allowed to attempt it again:

 - Yahoo 2013 (undisclosed until 2016) 3 billion breached